LokiW-03/comp0197-cw2/ablation/README.md

 We conducted experiments on 24 different hyperparameters configurations and compared their performances.

-Throughout the experiments, we maintained the same classifier model and its hyperparameters.
-This is because the model was tuned to have >90% accuracy and was deemed good enough.

 The experiments were a grid search of 4 dimensions:

 - pseudo-mask thresholds: (0.25, 0.325), (0.3, 0.7), (0.21, 0.33)